 But there is a deeper meaning too: When Amy was a child she had a Barbie Dream House.
 Not content to have just a dream house, she built several wings out of household tables and shelves and turned it into a Dream Hotel with a swimming pool, gift shop, a childcare center, a maid’s kitchen and laundry and many guest suites.
 The hotel even had its own reception area and a hot dog stand.
 Amy would decorate the “rooms” of her hotel over and over again with dollhouse furniture and other objects such as rugs made from fabric swatches and construction paper placemats.
 Tweety, the family pet bird, could often be found manning the front desk.

-The name of young Amy’s Dream Hotel?
-Ask anyone who knows her well, because she tells the story often because it is one of her fondest childhood memories.
+The name of young Amy’s little dream hotel?
+Ask anyone who knows her well, she tells the story often because it is one of her fondest childhood memories.
 The hotel was called…